kent-map/kent/about.md

 ![](https://dev.visual-essays.app/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/bethiacarter.jpg)

-ethia Carter is currently in her third year studying at Canterbury Christ Church University, for a BA (Hons) degree in English Language and Communication and French.
+Bethia Carter is currently in her third year studying at Canterbury Christ Church University, for a BA (Hons) degree in English Language and Communication and French.
 Her aim is to become a French teacher, and although a work placement in France was not possible during her course, this work placement with the Kent Digital Map project enabled her to delve into translations of some classic English literature, combining her interests of the interpretation in translation and classic literature.

 ##
 **Susan Civale**